rancher/rancher-docs/versioned_docs/version-2.0-2.4/how-to-guides/advanced-user-guides/authentication-permissions-and-global-configuration/about-authentication/configure-shibboleth-saml/about-group-permissions.md

 ---
 title: Group Permissions with Shibboleth and OpenLDAP
-weight: 1
 ---

 _Available as of Rancher v2.4_

 This page provides background information and context for Rancher users who intend to set up the Shibboleth authentication provider in Rancher.

 Because Shibboleth is a SAML provider, it does not support searching for groups.
 While a Shibboleth integration can validate user credentials, it can't be used to assign permissions to groups in Rancher without additional configuration.